Recipe revisited to 2021

 - Clean moose sirloin from membrane and any hard lumps of fat

 - Season all over with salt, black pepper, rosemary and thyme

 - Put in the fridge for an hour or two

 - Heat your grill up to 355°F (180°C)

 - Place sirloin on the grate on top of the direct heat and sear both sides until meat temp hits 135°F (57°C)

 - Wrap sirloin in foil and let rest for half an hour.
 Meat temp will carry over to desired 140°F (60°C)

-- Unwrap, carve and enjoy!
+- Unwrap, carve and enjoy with red wine sauce!

 This method is hot and fast.
 Most likely you will be ready from the grill in 15-20 minutes.
 Good instant reading thermometer will make your cooking simple and fun.
 And bad thermometer will drive you mad, so pay attention to this!